florimondmanca/asgi-caches/README.md

 ### Per-endpoint caching

-If your ASGI web framework supports the notion of endpoints (a.k.a. "routes"), you can specify the cache policy on a given endpoint using the `@cached` decorator.
-The decorator must be applied onto an ASGI callable, and works regardless of whether `CacheMiddleware` is present.
+If your ASGI web framework supports a notion of endpoints (a.k.a. "routes"), you can specify the cache policy on a given endpoint using the `@cached` decorator.
+This works regardless of whether `CacheMiddleware` is present.

 ```python
 from starlette.endpoints import HTTPEndpoint